enrico-spada/jidindinesh.github.io/_posts/2019-01-13-Why-Hinton's-And-Yann-LeCun's-Blessings-Could-Not-Help-Graphs.md

 * Scalability and parallelization

-In the big-data era, real graphs can easily have millions of nodes and edges, suchas social networks or e-commerce networks.
+In this era of Big data, real graphs can easily have millions of nodes and edges, suchas social networks or e-commerce networks.
 As a result, how to design scalable models, preferably with a linear time complexity, becomes a key problem.
 In addition, since nodes and edges in the graph are interconnected and often need to be modeled as a whole, how to conduct parallel computing is another critical issue.

 * Interdiscipline

 Graphs are often connected with other disciplines, such as biology, chemistry or social sciences.
 The interdiscipline provides both opportunities and challenges: domain knowledge can be leveraged to solve specific problems, but integrating domain knowledge could make designing the model more difficult.
 For example, in generating molecular graphs, the objective function and chemical constraints are often non-differentiable, so gradient based training methods cannot be easily applied.

+#### Basically, Deep Learning on graphs require all the building blocks of Hinton's Neural Networks to be redefined and reinvented.